What Is Brick?

-Burnt bricks are either table molded or ground molded.
+Burnt bricks are either table-molded or ground molded.
 They are burnt in kilns, autoclaves, or clamps.
 Burning increases strength and makes bricks more robust.
-There are four classes in the burnt bricks based on their quality.
+There are four classes of burnt bricks based on their quality.
 They are as follows:

 The first class bricks are the highest quality burnt bricks.
 They are table molded and wire cut.
 They are heated in kilns and allowed to dry.
 These bricks are uniform in shape and color and have properly defined edges.
 1st class bricks are used for pavements, walls of permanent structures, and even for ornamental purposes.

 |3.
 Shape & Size||Standard and uniform (rectangular).|